-The Company's share-based payments that result in compensation expense consist solely of stock option grants.
-The Company has reserved a specific number of shares of its authorized but unissued shares for issuance upon the exercise of stock options.
-When a stock option is exercised, the Company issues new shares from this pool.
+The Company's share-based payments that result in compensation expense consist of stock option grants and restricted stock awards.
+The Company has reserved a specific number of shares of its authorized but unissued shares for issuance upon the exercise of stock options or the granting of restricted stock.
+When a stock option is exercised or a restricted stock award is granted, the Company issues new shares from this pool.
 The fair values of stock options are estimated on the grant date using a binomial lattice model.
 Management is responsible for determining the appropriate valuation model and estimating these fair values, and in doing so, considers a number of factors, including information provided by an outside valuation advisor.

-The Company recognizes compensation expense using the graded attribution method, in which expense is recognized on a straight-line basis over the service period for each separately vesting portion of the stock option as if the option was, in substance, multiple awards.
+The Company recognizes compensation expense related to stock options using the graded attribution method, in which expense is recognized on a straight-line basis over the service period for each separately vesting portion of the stock option as if the option was, in substance, multiple awards.
 The amount of compensation expense recognized at the end of the vesting period is based upon the number of stock options for which the requisite service has been completed.
 No compensation expense is recognized for options that are forfeited for which the employee does not render the requisite service.
 The term "forfeitures" is distinct from "expirations" and represents only the unvested portion of the surrendered option.
 The Company applies estimated forfeiture rates to its unvested options to arrive at the amount of compensation expense that is expected to be recognized over the requisite service period.
 At the end of each separately vesting portion of an option, the expense that was recognized by applying the estimated forfeiture rate is compared to the expense that should be recognized based upon the employee's service, and a credit to expense is recorded related to those employees that have not rendered the requisite service.